Socratic Public Relations

 Doses of surprise

-It's difficult to remember what's surprising about the topics and stories we know well, to remember what we didn't realize once:
+It's difficult to remember what's surprising about the topics and stories we know well, hard to remember what we didn't know once:

 What is surprising about your story?
 If you had to write down a list of surprises, what would they be?
 What did your protagonist discover that runs counter to the common wisdom?